SixLabors/ImageSharp/README.md

 ### API

-Without the constraints of `System.Drawing` We have been able to develop something much more flexible, easier to code against, and much, much less prone to memory leaks.

-Gone are system-wide process-locks; ImageSharp images are thread-safe and fully supported in web environments.

-Many `Image<TPixel>` methods are also fluent.

 Here's an example of the code required to resize an image using the default Bicubic resampler then turn the colors into their grayscale equivalent using the BT709 standard matrix.

-`Rgba32` is our default PixelFormat, equivalent to `System.Drawing Color`.

 On platforms supporting netstandard 1.3+
 ```csharp